vdux/virtex-local/Readme.md

 }
 ```

-A curried copy of your local actions will be passed into your `props` as `actions`.
-They will be passed into all of your lifecycle hooks, including render.
+A curried copy of your local actions will be passed into your `model` as `actions`.
+They will also be passed into all of your lifecycle hooks, including render.
+Any local actions emitted on the key of your component will be processed by your `reducer` to produce a new local state.

 ### Refs